 Hurricane Maria made landfall in Puerto Rico as a Category 4 storm on September 20 with winds of up to 155 mph, knocking out power to the entire island.
-Puerto Rico's governor has declared a state of emergency and ordered a number of evacuations for parts of the U.S. territory.
+Prior to Hurricane Maria, Puerto Rico served as a staging ground for evacuees from other islands affected by Hurricane Irma.

-Cruise Port: St. Croix
+Cruise Port: Kingstown